nareshr5/Food-ordering-app-using-react/README.md

 - working on the custom hook ( working - some changes needed)

-- typescript (working on the tasks)
+- typescript (working on the tasks  - started working on it)

 - need some local storage configurations